grycap/oscar-landing/content/english/blog/post-guide-to-use-OSCAR.md

     oscar-cli cluster add oscar-cluster https://localhost $OSCARuser $OSCARpass
     ```

-    You can check that the cluster has been properly added to the OSCAR-CLI tool by opening the configuration file with a text editor with the following command, or edit the credentials in case you misspelled any parameter:
+    You can check that the cluster has been properly added to the OSCAR-CLI tool by opening the configuration file with a text editor with the following command or edit the credentials in case you misspelled any parameter:
     ``` bash
     vi $HOME/.oscar-cli_path/config.yaml
     ```

-    Alternatively you can remove the cluster from the OSCAR-CLI tool with the following command:
+    Alternatively, you can remove the cluster from the OSCAR-CLI tool with the following command:
     ``` bash
     oscar-cli cluster remove oscar-cluster
     ```

 #### Login to a public container image registry

 The best way to test your use-case container images is by pushing them to a public registry.
 We recommend you to use [GitHub Container Registry](https://github.com/features/packages) or [Docker Hub](https://hub.docker.com/).
-To get more details, refer to the [Docker](https://docs.docker.com/) documentation.
+For more details, refer to the [Docker](https://docs.docker.com/) documentation.

 ``` bash
 docker login